gauniverseorg/ga-docs/docs/Tutorials/ga-analytics.md

 ### Setting Up a ROLAP Data Source

-Establishing a ROLAP data source in GA Universe is straightforward:
+Establishing a ROLAP data source in General Admin is straightforward:

 1. Navigate to Data Sources under the Data tab
 2. Click the + Create New button in the bottom left corner